The Anatomy of a Startup Organisation

 • Unit costs, such as blended costs of acquiring a customer (CAC)

-Common dilemma: Given we’re a B2B company, isn’t a sales team enough?
+Classic dilemma: Given we’re a B2B company, isn’t a sales team enough?

 If you want to grow your company, you need to take marketing seriously, whether you’re B2C or B2B.
 Marketing can increase your sales conversion rates by improving the perception of your product, as well as the perception of your company in the market.